 First, let’s see how to increase WordPress website speed without a plugin.
 We’re gonna share with you some of the best ways to improve your site speed without using any plugin.

 Achieving a fast website speed is vital for the success of your business.
 A slow-loading site can cost you money and lead customers away from purchasing products or services on offer!

 The most common cause of oversized images taking up too much space in WordPress websites?
 You guessed it: bigger picture files usually mean longer load times, resulting in unhappy visitors who will leave before buying anything if they’re not satisfied with how quickly things turn around after clicking “buy.”

-There are two steps involved in optimizing image sizes – firstly make sure to edit these pictures beforehand so that we don’t end up wasting time uploading them only find out later down during our site’s loading process.
+There are two steps involved in optimizing image sizes – firstly make sure to edit these pictures beforehand so that we don’t end up wasting time uploading them and only to find out later down during our site’s loading process.

 To save space, you can use tools like Pixlr to crop and optimize an image.
 Additionally, installing a plugin like Smush for WordPress is beneficial because it will both compress images after they are uploaded as well as provide other features such as lazy loading which helps site speed.

 Enable caching on your website